 If an APRA regulated institution becomes aware that it has breached (or will breach) a prudential requirement and that breach is ‘significant’, it must give APRA a written report about the breach.
-You may use the on-line breach reporting system to give the report to APRA.
 For further information refer to the relevant legislation including:

 - s.
 29JA of the Superannuation Industry (Supervision) Act 1993

 - s.
 132A of the Life Insurance Act 1995

 - s.
 38AA of the Insurance Act 1973

 - s.
 62A of the Banking Act 1959

 Breach forms can only be submitted to APRA using an AUSkey that has been issued to a Trustee ABN.